 Marty Crotty, a member of the 1996 and 1998 national champion Princeton heavyweight varsity eights, didn't waste much time making a splash as the head coach of the Princeton men's lightweight crew.

-About to enter his fifth season, Crotty led the 2010 Princeton squad to both an EARC and IRA national championship.
+About to enter his sixth season, Crotty led the 2010 Princeton squad to both an EARC and IRA national championship.
 Princeton had been ranked No. 1 through much of the season, but it suffered a season-ending loss to Harvard.
 The two met again in both the Eastern and national grand final, and Princeton proved to be too strong in both.

 Crotty, who had been the heavyweight assistant coach at Princeton, replaced Greg Hughes, who led the 2009 men’s lightweights to an EARC, IRA and Henley national championship before being named head coach of the Princeton heavyweight crew.
 Ironically, Crotty began his coaching career at Princeton by replacing Hughes, who went from the heavyweight assistant to the lightweight head coach prior to the 2006 season.